 Every once in a while the Auto-Lock setting on my iPhone would get stuck on thirty seconds even though I clearly remember setting it to 1 minute.
-And occasionally, I can’t change the timing for the automatic lock feature in Settings → General → Auto-Lock because the option appears greyed out.
+And occasionally, I can’t change the timing for the automatic lock feature in Settings → Display & Brightness → Auto-Lock because the option appears greyed out.

 Has that happened to you in the past?
 If so, proceed reading this article to learn about a remarkable simple fix for this issue and learn what’s causing it.